rishikadwarak/mouth-open/README.md

-# face-detection
+# mouth-open
 Smart India Hackathon 2020:

-Uses realtime webcam feed data to measure attentiveness of a user in online classes.
+Uses realtime webcam feed data to measure attentiveness of a user in online classes by checking for yawning and talking, ie, measuring how much the mouth opens and closes.

-TensorflowJS is used to draw facial landmarks and check:
-- if user is looking left or right
-- if user's mouth is open or closed
-- if user's eyes are drowsy or not
+Uses dlib facial recognition, Python and basic OpenCV to plot the 68 facial landmarks and develop functions to measure the extent of the user's mouth opening or closing, giving us a boolean value based on a set threshold.